mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 `["any", f0, …, fn]`      | `p0 OR … OR pn`
 `["none", f0, …, fn]`     | `NOT (p0 OR … OR pn)`

-See the `MGLVectorStyleLayer.predicate` documentation for a full description of the supported operators and operand types.
+See the “[Predicates and Expressions](Predicates and Expressions.md)” guide for a full description of the supported operators and operand types.